 There is tremendous opportunity for pharmaceutical and biotech manufacturers in Singapore, but opportunity breeds competition, with more than 50 biopharma companies having R&D or corporate operations there.
-For that reason it is essential that pharmaceutical companies effectively communicate their value stories to payers and distinguish their products as being worthy of reimbursement and access in an increasingly crowded market.
+For that reason it is essential that pharmaceutical companies effectively communicate their value stories and distinguish their products as being worthy of reimbursement and access in an increasingly crowded market.

 Singapore’s Payer Stakeholders

 Singapore’s citizens have universal healthcare coverage through a variety of public and private providers.
-For private insurers premiums are payed entirely out of pocket, but public insurers offer lower government subsidised rates at the cost of not reimbursing some treatments.
+For private insurers, premiums are payed entirely out of pocket, but public insurers offer lower government subsidized rates at the cost of not reimbursing some treatments.
 Ultimately, 60 percent of healthcare costs for patients come out of pocket as opposed to pure public subsidies.
 This multi-pronged approach delivers affordable healthcare through the following providers and funds:

 - Direct Government subsidies on certain medicines.

 - MediShield Life – The basic health insurance plan administered by the Central Provident Fund (CPF) of Singapore.
 MediShield Life provides universal coverage for Singaporean citizens.
 MediShield offers options with higher claim limits for hospital bills and some outpatient treatments in exchange for higher premiums.

 - Private Integrated Shield Plans – In addition to MediShield Life, there are plans provided by private insurers that often have more expansive coverage.